 In conclusion, make sure that people need your token about the problem it will solve for them.
 The rationale behind such issuance should be genuine and tangible.
 Risking other people’s money on an idea that is premature is a sign of greed and lack of due diligence.
 Of course, there is money to be made based on the breakthroughs in the world of cryptocurrency.
 But remember that your reputation is on the line, and once it is lost, it is hard to regain.
 You must also diligently and judiciously consider the economic design and implications of your platform to prevent participants from suffering many losses due to your negligence.
 Every aspect of the project must, therefore, be well planned and structured for effective and profitable business.

-If you already know the structure you will need, book a call back with one of our Team Members and we will get a bespoke quote.
+If you already know the business structure you will need and the best jurisdiction for you, fill in the following form and one of our Team Members will get you a bespoke quote.

 Unlike lawyers and accountants who focus on theory, I’ve done most of the stuff I’m talking about for myself and I know what works – and what doesn’t – in the real world.